 - Teams may bat entire line-up at all time if desired, however at any time now a player is removed for an injury and cannot be replaced an out will be recorded in that spot.

-- All rosters must be online, and all parent/guardian signatures must be completed before your first 2018 events beginning March 1st. ○ If your online roster must be completed 7 days prior to your first event beginning March 1, 2018 ○ Having an online roster with parent/guardian signatures will be important to us as we work to monitor teams this upcoming season and allow teams to use guest players.
+- All rosters must be online, and all parent/guardian signatures must be completed before your first 2018-2019 Fall tournament ○ Having an online roster with parent/guardian signatures will be important to us as we work to monitor teams this upcoming season and allow teams to use guest players.

 - If a player is rostered to a team and wants to be released, it has now become harder to do.
 The player must provide the following information to the state office for approval.
 Players jumping from team to team has to stop to allow us to classify teams.

-- There is a form on the inusssa.net website under forms asking for release Checking into events:
+- There is a form on the inusssa.net website under forms asking for a release

 - Teams must have copies of birth certificates and insurance.
 We will randomly check to make sure they match up to your online roster.